charlielye/noir-execute/README.md

 In aggregate these have got the `test_barycentric` run down to about 3m.
 I modifed nargo to output the precise time executing so as to not conflate with compilation (which is pretty fast in all cases).
 For native times with a `*` I subtracted 1500us (1.5ms) as that seems to be the overhead of running an empty program.

+🤢 Implies we're far worse off in terms of time when factoring in compliation time.
+In other words it would only provide a practical benefit if being re-executed over and over.

 | Project         | Compressed Brillig | Uncompressed Brillig | `noir execute` time | x86 Time  | Speedup | x86 Compile Time | x86 Size Uncompressed |
 | --------------- | ------------------ | -------------------- | ------------------- | --------- | ------- | ---------------- | --------------------- |